link-daniel/link.github.io/dreamresources.md

 [Dream Yoga: Deepening Your Awareness Night and Day (2017)](https://cybersangha.net/dream-yoga-deepening-your-awareness-night-and-day-teaching-series/)

-In summer 2017 Tenzin Wangyal Rinpoche offered a series of free Facebook Live teachings, guided meditations, and question-answer sessions on Dream Yoga and hosted several Facebook Live conversations with other experts in the field.
+Dream Yoga series hosted in summer 2017 by Tenzin Wangyal on Facebook.

+<h4>Communities</h4>

+Night Club by Andrew Holocek

+Tech for Dreaming by Brian Gilan